Tilman Riemenschneider

 Tilman Riemenschneider (c.
-1460 – 7 July 1531) was a German sculptor and woodcarver active in Würzburg from 1483.
-He was one of the most prolific and versatile sculptors of the transition period between late Gothic and Renaissance, a master in stone and limewood.
+1460 – 7 July 1531) was a German woodcarver and sculptor active in Würzburg from 1483.
+A master in limewood and stone, he was one of the most prolific and versatile sculptors of the transition period between the Late Gothic, to which he essentially belonged, and Northern Renaissance art.
+He was also a local politician in the council of Würzburg.

+Most of his subjects are religious, including several very large and spectacular carved wood altarpieces, as well as tombs in stone, and statues.
+He was largely forgotten soon after his death, but rediscovered by art historians in the 19th century.

 Biography

 Tilman Riemenschneider was born around the year 1460 at Heiligenstadt im Eichsfeld in present-day Thuringia.

 When Riemenschneider was about five years old, his father was involved in a violent political conflict, the Mainzer Stiftsfehde, so the family had to leave Heiligenstadt and all their possessions.
 They resettled in Osterode, where his father became Master of the Mint (a good position at that time) and where Riemenschneider spent his childhood years.

 Riemenschneider likely came to Würzburg for the first time at the age of 18 in 1478/79.
 His uncle served as notary and financial advisor to the bishop there, but he did not stay for long.
 Around 1473, Riemenschneider learned the trade of sculpting and woodcarving, likely in Swabia or the Upper Rhine — possibly in Strasbourg and/or Ulm.
-At that time, the statutes of the guild of sculptors required that an apprentice travel to many different workshops to gain experience.
+At that time, the statutes of the guild required that an apprentice travel to many different workshops to gain experience.
 Very little is known about this period of his life, but he likely came in contact with the work of Martin Schongauer, whose copper engravings served him later as examples.

 In 1483, he settled in Würzburg.
 On 7 December 1483, he joined the Saint Luke's Guild of painters, sculptors, and glass workers as a painter's assistant.
 On 28 February 1485, he married Anna Schmidt (born Uchenhofer), a widow of a master goldsmith with three sons.
 This marriage not only brought him property, but it also meant that he could end his apprenticeship and become a master craftsman.

 Also in 1485, Riemenschneider became a citizen of Würzburg, which made it possible to attain the status of master craftsman, and opened a workshop in Franziskanergasse, in the home of his wife.